kgpl1809/Society-4/README_en.md

 As for the installation of the random module, you just have to replace in the above command : "pyxel" by "random".

 ### Usage
 We have made the user interface quite simple to navigate in order to facilitate the accessibility of our game.
 So there are no additional commands to enter when the game is running.
-However, if it happens that our game stops working, please refresh the page you are on, or restart the code depending on how you started the code.
+However, if it happens that our game stops working, please refresh the page you are on, or restart the code depending on how you launched the game.

 ### The link to pyxel.net
 https://www.pyxelstudio.net/ps/r9t5vw7d

 # 1 - The Rules

-Society^4 is a game similar to chess with 4 players in local.
-Each player has 16 pieces, including 8 Citizens, 2 Workers, 2 Soldiers, 2 Hackers, 1 Minister, 1 President.
+Society^4 is a game similar to chess with 4 players but locally.
+Each player has 16 pieces including 8 Citizens, 2 Workers, 2 Soldiers, 2 Hackers, 1 Minister and 1 President.
 To win the game, you must be the only one to have your president alive, taking into consideration that a player can be eliminated if he doesn't play within the time limit of each turn.

 Players can choose the mode they want: easy mode - 1 min per turn; medium mode - 30 sec per turn; extreme mode - 9 sec per turn.

 Unlike traditional chess, all pieces have special abilities.

 ## How to play?

-When you start the game, a menu will be displayed with several options: "Play", "Settings", "Help", "Credits" and the "Quit" option to close the game.
-Then in the Help section you will find a brief description of each piece and the rules of the game.
-The movement mode is with the mouse, and for this you have to select the piece you want to move by clicking on it, then choose one of the available boxes according to the movement of this piece that will be displayed.
+When you start the game, a menu will be displayed with several options: "Play" ("Jouer"), "Help" ("Aide"), "Credits" ("Credits") and the "Quit" ("Quitter") option to close the game.
+Play will send you to a screen allowing you to choose what time mode you want to play in then where each team/player can choose which ability they want to have on their minister.
+To move pieces, simply hover your mouse on the piece you want to move then left click on said piece, some squares all around the board will change from white/black to a gray-ish color, that indicates which squares your piece can move to.
+And as for the abilites it works the same.
+Help, will give you a list of menus explaining each piece, ability and interaction.

-And it turns!

 Be careful...
 Using the ability of any piece consumes your turn.

 ## The pawn hierarchy

 When a piece captures any minister, it evolves to the next level.
-You can see the order of evolution in the image below:
+You can see the order in which they evolve in the image below:
 ![Hierarchie pieces](https://user-images.githubusercontent.com/131470894/233690765-9510fd53-e26f-488a-9058-b12a23243817.png)